nymtech/docs/content/overview/_index.md

 At a high level, Nym technologies include:

 1. a privacy enhancing signature scheme called *Coconut*.
-Coconut allows a shift in thinking about authentication and authorization, from a paradigm based on *who you are* to a privacy-preserving paradigm based on *right to use*.
+Coconut allows a shift in thinking about resource access control, from a paradigm based on *who you are* to a privacy-preserving paradigm based on *right to use*.
 2. *Sphinx*, a way of transmitting armoured, layer-encrypted information packets which are indistinguishable from each other at a binary level.
 3. a *Loopix* mixnet, which encrypts and mixes Sphinx packet traffic so that it cannot be determined who is communicating with whom.
 Our mixnet is based on a modified version of the *Loopix* mixnet design.